List of Gridman Universe characters: Gauma Squad

 Chise's personal Kaiju, named after an in-universe rock band and has the ability to change size.
 It was originally a baroque pearl that Chise picked up after Shalbandes's destruction, which slowly transformed into a golden-armored dragon over time.
-Unlike the stray Kaiju manipulated by the Eugenicists, Goldburn is loyal to Chise and serves a pivotal role alongside Dynazenon in forming Kaiser Gridknight and later Rouge Kaiser Gridman after evolving into Big Goldburn.
+Unlike the stray Kaiju manipulated by the Club, Goldburn is loyal to Chise and serves a pivotal role alongside Dynazenon in forming Kaiser Gridknight and later Rouge Kaiser Gridman after evolving into Big Goldburn.

 Gridknight Alliance

-A pair of Kaiju in human form who appeared in SSSS Gridman, During the events of Gridman Universe, Both of their younger and older selves to exist as separate entities until they were sync to fight Mad Origin.
+A pair of Kaiju in human form who appeared in SSSS Gridman.
+During the events of Gridman Universe, both their younger and older selves existed as separate entities until they were synced to fight Mad Origin.
+They travel across the universes using the Kaiju Battleship Sounderous (怪獣戦艦サウンドラス, Kaijū Senkan Saundorasu).